Matt Licata presents

 Frequently Asked Questions

-All of the sessions will be held live and then loaded to a private membership site for easy access.
+The training library of 12 sessions were originally delivered live in the spring of 2021.
+Over the course, the training library sessions will be released to you in the private membership site for easy access.
 You will be able to watch the videos at a time that is convenient for you, as well as download audio MP3s and written transcripts.

 How can I get support?